© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone hut circle on Down Ridge 480m south west of Saddle Bridge is a scheduled monument protected by Historic England under reference 1019219.
 View the official record →

-Stone hut circle on Down Ridge, located 480 metres south west of Saddle Bridge in Devon, is a prehistoric settlement structure dating to the Bronze Age.
+Stone hut circle on Down Ridge 480m south west of Saddle Bridge is a prehistoric dwelling site located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019219.

 Stone hut circle on Down Ridge 480m south west of Saddle Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019219.